Get

 Lick mats can be an excellent tool if you want to train your dog to sit calmly with you in public when surrounded by distractions.
 Maybe you work in a dog-friendly office and want your pup to behave well enough to join you, or you’d like to bring your dog to a restaurant or brewery that allows well-behaved dogs.
 Wherever you need your dog to learn to settle, a lick mat can help.
 Give your dog its own “spot,” such as a blanket, and then offer the lick mat.
 Licking the mat will help keep them calm, still, and quiet.

 If your dog usually sucks down their meals at lightning speed, using a lick mat to feed them can force them to slow down.
 Eating slower can help your dog feel full faster.
-Dogs trying to lose weight may benefit from eating off a lick mat.
+Dogs trying to lose weight may benefit from eating off their high moisture foods off a lick mat.

 It can also reduce the amount of air your dog swallows while eating.
 Swallowing too much air can make your dog’s stomach swollen and uncomfortable.
 Large dogs can even develop a life-threatening condition called bloat.
 Lick mats can serve as a slow feeding device for dogs that eat soft food.